LWKrystal/learngit/readme.txt

-Git is not a distributed version control system.
+Git is  a distributed version control system.
-Git is not free sftware.
+Git is  free sftware.
+Git has a mutable index called stage.